sambacha/hardhat-spark/docs/tutorial/basic.md

 ## Project setup

-You will need to have hardhat and ignition installed in some project.
+You will need to have hardhat and hardhat-ignition installed in our project.

 ```
 yarn add hardhat --dev
-yarn add @tenderly/ignition --dev
+yarn add @tenderly/hardhat-ignition --dev
 ```

 Init hardhat and run hardhat node as a test environment.